 Zinnias come in many sizes, from varieties that grow 2 feet tall to dwarf cultivars only 6 inches high.
 You can plant any of these in a container.
 As they all spread to about 1 or 1 1/2 feet, a good rule of thumb for spacing is to set one zinnia in a 6-inch pot, three plants in a 10-inch pot and up to five zinnias in a 14-inch pot.

 Plant zinnias in any commercial potting mix, or make your own.
 For example, for two 14-inch containers, combine 2 1/2 gallons peat moss, 2 1/2 gallons perlite, 1 1/4 gallons compost, 2 cups fine sand and 1/2 cup ground limestone.
 Don't use garden soil, which can harbor pests or disease-causing organisms.

-Plant seedlings to the same level as they were in their original pot and water them in well.
-Keep zinnias in a sunny location that gets at least four hours of sun daily -- more sun means more flowers -- and water whenever the top inch or two of soil feels dry to the touch.
+Plant seedlings to the same level as they were in their original pot and water them well.
+Keep the zinnias in a sunny location that gets at least four hours of sun daily -- more sun means more flowers -- and water whenever the top inch or two of soil feels dry to the touch.
 Let the pot drain after watering and never keep it in a water-filled saucer.